CiscoDevNet/appdynamics-eks-blueprints-addon/docs/MANUAL_STEPS_FOR_INSTALLING_THE_APPDYNAMICS_ADDON.md

 For macOS environments, the following open source software needs to be installed on the host macOS machine:

--	Homebrew 4.1.13
+-	Homebrew 4.1.14
 -	Git 2.42.0
 -	Packer 1.9.4
--	Terraform 1.5.7
+-	Terraform 1.6.0
 -	jq 1.7
+-	yq 4.35.2

 Perform the following steps to install the needed software:

-1. Install the [Homebrew 4.1.13](https://brew.sh/) package manager for macOS 64-bit.
+1. Install the [Homebrew 4.1.14](https://brew.sh/) package manager for macOS 64-bit.
 Paste the following into a macOS Terminal prompt:
     ```bash
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
     ```